MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 evaluation of our data security procedures.
 Towards that end, we have achieved ISO 27001:2013, HIPAA (Health Insurance Portability and Accountability Act) BAA (Business Associate Agreeement), EU Model Clauses, SOC 1 Type 2 and SOC 2 Type 2 certifications.
-The SOC audit for VSTS covers controls for data security, availability, processing integrity, and confidentiality.
-VSTS' SOC reports are available via the [Microsoft's Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/MSComplianceGuide?docTab=4ce99610-c9c0-11e7-8c2c-f908a777fa4d_SOC%20/%20SSAE%2016%20Reports).
+The SOC audit for Azure DevOps Services covers controls for data security, availability, processing integrity, and confidentiality.
+Azure DevOps Services' SOC reports are available via the [Microsoft's Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/MSComplianceGuide?docTab=4ce99610-c9c0-11e7-8c2c-f908a777fa4d_SOC%20/%20SSAE%2016%20Reports).
-If you dont have access to Microsoft's Service Trust Portal, you can contact [VSTSSOCReports](mailto:VSTSSOCReports@microsoft.com) to request a copy of VSTS' SOC Reports.
+If you dont have access to Microsoft's Service Trust Portal, you can contact [Azure DevOps ServicesSOCReports](mailto:Azure DevOps ServicesSOCReports@microsoft.com) to request a copy of Azure DevOps Services' SOC Reports.

 ## Steps you can take

 Proper data protection requires active engagement of customer administrators and users.
-Your project data stored within VSTS is only as secure as the end user access points.
+Your project data stored within Azure DevOps Services is only as secure as the end user access points.
 So it is important to match the level of permission strictness and granularity for those accounts with the level of sensitivity of your project.